Practical Nursing (Limited Access Program)

 What does a Licensed Practical Nurse do?

-In the LPN program the student will take information learned and apply, critical think, analyze, and use deductive reasons to provide solutions and to answer test questions.
+In the LPN program, the student will take information learned and apply it, using critical thinking skills, analyzing data and information, and using deductive reasons to provide solutions and to answer test questions.
 The LPN student must have an understanding of the material to apply that knowledge into practice and testing.
 Math is essential in order to calculate medication dosage correctly and competently for the safety and well-being of their clients.

 - Applications will not be accepted by mail or email.